LaunchCodeEducation/aws-basics/content/s3/walkthrough/accessing-s3-bucket/index.md

 ### Individual Bucket Dashboard

-Once you are viewing your newly created bucket you will notice there are multiple tabs available.
+Once you are viewing your newly created bucket, you will notice there are multiple tabs available.

 - `Objects`: View for all existing objects within the bucket
 - `Properties`: Various settings available for the bucket